yufulab/magfloc/README.md

 # magfloc
-Predicting harvesting efficiency of microalgae by magnetic nanoparticles using machine learning models
+Predicting harvesting efficiency of microalgae with magnetic nanoparticles using machine learning models